apache/stanbol/entityhub/indexing/dblp/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 # Indexer for the [DBLP](http://dblp.uni-trier.de/) dataset.

-This Tool creates a full cache for DBLP based on the RDF Dump available at http://dblp.l3s.de/dblp.rdf.gz
+This tool creates a full cache for DBLP based on the RDF Dump available at http://dblp.l3s.de/dblp.rdf.gz

-## Building:
+## Building

 If not yet build by the built process of the entityhub call